nphorsley59/Spotify_ML/README.md

 ### Project Overview

-Using a decision tree classifier, I constructed a model that could predict Spotify user song preference to ~75% accuracy with a 'train' dataset of 2,000 songs.
+Using a decision tree classifier, I constructed a model that can predict Spotify user song preference to ~75% accuracy with a 'train' dataset of 2,000 songs.
 Please note, this project was completed with the guidance of a YouTube tutorial by Wes Doyle (link below).<br />

 ![alt text](https://github.com/nphorsley59/Spotify_ML/blob/master/song_pref_hist.png "Song Preference by Feature")<br />